IRCC updates: Frequently Asked Questions

 I have been admitted to the DCS at UVic as a post-secondary certificate or diploma program student for an upcoming term, but I haven't applied for my study permit yet.
 How can I get an attestation letter from the province for my study permit application?

-UVic is able to distribute provincial attestation letters (PALs) to incoming international students admitted to post-secondary certificate and diploma program students with the Division of Continuing Studies who have received a letter of offer and have paid their acceptance deposit.
+UVic is now able to distribute provincial attestation letters (PALs) for the 2025 allocation to incoming international students admitted to post-secondary certificate and diploma program students with the Division of Continuing Studies who have received a letter of offer and have paid their acceptance deposit.
 If you have not yet paid your acceptance deposit, please do so as soon as possible to ensure you can receive a PAL.

-If you are a post-secondary certificate or diploma program student outside Canada, please do not apply for your study permit until you receive a PAL.
+If you require a PAL, please do not apply for your study permit until you receive one.
 If you apply without a PAL, IRCC will return your application unprocessed.

 To request a PAL, or for questions about the PAL process: